omorefe/clicking-game/README.md

 ## How do I play it?

 Also great question!
-I haven't wrote instructions yet, but when I do I will tell you
+I haven't wrote instructions yet, but when I do I will update this

 ## Where do I go if I have a suggestion, question, or find a bug?